jxxglcc/RMCNN/README.md

 ### File Descriptions

+* model - This file contains the model used in this repository.
+* utils - This file contains the functions used in this repository.
 * hold_out_benchmark.py - holdout  code for benchmarks.
 *  main_FBCNet.py - An example code for classifying MI-EEG data using FBCNet.
 * main_FBMSNet.py - An example code for classifying MI-EEG data using FBMSNet.
 * main_FBCNet.py - An example code for classifying MI-EEG data using FBCNet.
 * main_Conformer.py - An example code for classifying MI-EEG data using Conformer
 * main_TSFCNet .py - An example code for classifying MI-EEG data using TSFCNet .